gradle/gradle-talks/talks/innovation/src/slides/02-features.md

 * Basis for new dependency reports
 * Fine grained conflict handling rules

-## Parallel execution

-* --parallel
-* --parallel-threads=«num»
-* Incubating!

----

-This is not a stable feature, and has structural requirements.

 # Performance & Memory

 Relevance depends on scenarios